Is ArtsBuild a 501(c)(3) nonprofit organization?

 ArtsBuild does not currently have a grant program or mechanism to support individual artists, although we have in the past.
 However, sometimes individual artists may be eligible for Community Cultural Connections grants.

 Yes!
 ArtsBuild is a strong advocate for arts education.
 We created the Imagine! program in 2009 in order to give all Hamilton County public elementary school students in grades K-4 the opportunity to attend a professional arts experience.
 ArtsBuild covers the cost of transportation and the tickets so that the field trips are free for the schools and the students.
 Other initiatives ArtsBuild continues to be involved in include visual artist residencies in schools; Ensuring the Arts for Any Given Child, a community-wide multi-year strategic planning effort for arts education in Chattanooga-Hamilton County; and locally hosted annual professional development workshops for teachers led by consultants from the John F. Kennedy Center for the Performing Arts in Washington, D.C. about how to integrate the arts into all subjects.

-You can find a listing of local arts events on our website or by signing up for ArtsWire, our weekly e-newsletter.
+You can find a listing of local arts events by signing up for ArtsWire, our weekly e-newsletter.
 We pull arts events for our listing from ChattanoogaNow.com.
 The Chattanooga Convention & Visitors Bureau also has an events listing at ChattanoogaFun.com.
 Be sure to check the websites of all of our Community Arts Partners to learn more about how to participate in our vibrant and thriving arts community!